 The word news is an acronym formed from the words north, east, west, and south.

-It’s not surprising this explanation sounds a bit odd to us, because new is an adjective and not a noun, so how could it have a plural form?
-Although adjectives don’t generally have plurals in English, they do in other languages.
+It’s not surprising that the real explanation sounds a bit odd to us, because new is an adjective and not a noun, so how could it have a plural form?
+The answer is that although adjectives don’t generally have plurals in English, they do in other languages.
 In some Romance languages, for example, adjectives change to agree in number with the nouns they modify.
-So, in Spanish a white house is a casa blanca, but white houses are casas blancas.
+In Spanish a white house is a casa blanca, but white houses are casas blancas.
 Likewise, in French a tall woman is a grande femme, but tall women are grandes femmes.
 When nouveau, the French word for new, modifies a plural (feminine) noun, it becomes nouvelles, which is also the French word for news.

 Not so strange after all.